 In the Australian suburbs, wealthy, care-free pop singer/model-type, Marie Colby (Deborah Coulls, perhaps inevitably an alumna of the popular TV series, Prisoner: Cell Block H) lives a life of luxury, pausing only from her lounging around and aerobics to fling insults at those around her.

-This unusual arrangement doesn’t last as during one of her particularly ungrateful rants he takes exception, molesting her then introducing her face-first into a large fish tank.
+This unusual arrangement doesn’t last as during one of her particularly ungrateful rants he takes exception, molesting her before thrusting her face-first into a large fish tank.

 A nosey neighbour is duly dispatched, as is her dog – presumably Australian dogs blab to the cops in the same way TV kangaroos do.